 Creation and the Spiritual World

-Since E=mc2, then the big bang was the energy of Love is what created the material universe (Randy)
+Since E=mc2, if wonder if the big bang was the energy of Love that created the material universe (Randy)

 The physical structure of the universe is love.
 (Teilhard de Chardin)

 The material world is only the tip of an iceberg?

 Saint Francis, faithful to Scripture, invites us to see nature as a magnificent book in which God speaks to us and grants us a glimpse of his infinite beauty and goodness.

 The divine anointing began with the first incarnation when God decided to show God’s self, almost 13.8 billion years ago.
 Franciscan theology and part of our alternative orthodoxy shows it was there from the beginning, as the study of cosmology itself says that the very shape of the universe is dynamic and relational.
 It is all about relationship!
 Balancing Jesus with Christ gives us a vision that is so big, so universal that it includes every thing and everybody.